Albert Battel: Przemyśl Ghetto incident

-Punishment and Investigation
+Punishment and investigation

 Battel justified his actions by citing the necessity of continuing military production.
-As a result, the Wehrmacht imposed only disciplinary measures: house arrest, the cancellation of the Iron Cross award, which he had received in World War I, and a transfer to a different post.
+As a result, the Wehrmacht imposed only disciplinary measures: house arrest, the revocation of the Iron Cross award, which he had received in World War I, and a transfer to a different post.

-This relatively lenient treatment was due in part to the fact that an order dictating an "uncompromising mandatory attitude" for Wehrmacht officers toward Jews had not yet been issued (it was only released in October 1942).
+This relatively lenient treatment was due in part to the fact that an order dictating an "uncompromising mandatory attitude" for Wehrmacht officers toward Jews had not yet been issued (it was later released in October 1942).

 A different matter entirely was the SS, with whom Albert Battel had entered into open conflict.
 Their agencies initiated a closed investigation.
 The investigation revealed that Battel had previously shown sympathy toward Jews.
 The head of the SS himself, Heinrich Himmler, took an interest in the investigation.

 Himmler sent a copy of the investigation materials to Martin Bormann.
 In the accompanying note, Himmler stated that he had ordered the arrest of Albert Battel immediately after the war.